-John Leece has been a Partner of Boroughs Chartered Accountants for more than 35 years.
-He has served for many years on Committees and Boards of the Australian Accounting Profession and served as a Captain in the Australian Army Reserve.
-He is a Board Member of the World Scout Foundation based in Geneva; a Trustee of the Charlie Perkins Trust for Children and Students: a Trustee of the Charlie Perkins Scholarships Trust awarding scholarships to Indigenous Australians to attend university at Oxford or Cambridge; a Councillor of the Australian Geographic Society; a Life Benefactor of the Westmead Medical Research Foundation; a Patron of the ACO and the Art Gallery of NSW.
-He is the initiator of the International Defence and Security Dialogues which are held biennially.
-John is also a member of the Explorers Club of New York and has been awarded the Australian Geographic Silver Medallion Spirit of Adventure.
-He has been recognised in the Order of Australia as a Member in the General Division for significant service to the community, particularly to the Scouting Movement, and to philanthropy.
+John Leece has been a partner of Boroughs Chartered Accountants for over 40 years.
+He has served for many years on committees and boards of the Australian Accounting Profession and served as a captain in the Australian Army Reserve.
+He is a board member of the World Scout Foundation based in Geneva; a Life Member of the Scout Association of Australia; a trustee of the Charlie Perkins Trust for Children and Students; a trustee of the Charlie Perkins Scholarships Trust awarding scholarships to Indigenous Australians to attend university at Oxford or Cambridge; an advisor of the Australian Geographic Society; a Life Benefactor of the Westmead Medical Research Foundation; a Patron of the ACO and the Art Gallery of NSW.
+He is a Life Member of RUSI and the initiator of the International Defence and Security Dialogues which are held biennially.
+John is a member of the Explorers Club of New York and has been awarded the Australian Geographic Silver Medallion Spirit of Adventure, John is an Honorary Fellow of the University of Sydney and has been recognised in the Order of Australia as a Member in the General Division for significant service to the community, particularly to the Scouting Movement, and to philanthropy.